rudderlabs/rudder-json-template-engine/readme.md

 ## Overview

 Welcome to our JSON Template Engine!
-This powerful tool simplifies transforming JSON data from one format to another, making it easier to manage and maintain complex integrations.
+This powerful tool simplifies transforming JSON data from one format to another, making managing and maintaining complex integrations easier.

 ### Why JSON Template Engine?